Calling (Coldrain song): Music video

 The official music video for "Calling" was released on 17 April 2022 and was directed by Koh Yamada.

 The video starts with the band getting out of a van and making their way through a warehouse where the band make t-shirt prints filled with the song's lyrics in a studio room.
 This is accompanied by visual references to the band's fifteenth anniversary while also showcasing archival footage of old studio recording sessions and live shows the band has performed throughout their career, including their performance at Blare Fest intertwined with the band performing "Calling" in the abandoned warehouse.

-As of February 2025, the music video for "Calling" has over 600K views on YouTube.